SynixeTactical/Documents/organization/rules.md

 ## Rule 7 - Conduct

-All members of Synixe Tactical are expected to treat their fellow members in a considerate way at all times.
+All members of Synixe Contractors are expected to treat their fellow members in a considerate way at all times.
 Disagreements are fine, hostility is not.
 Disruptive behavior or any action that degrades the quality of the community for other members at the discretion of the staff will not be tolerated and can be treated as a violation of Section 3.

 We are a casual realism unit.
 We have no attendance requirements, mandatory training or strict procedures.
 We do however expect that you take the mission seriously and attempt to complete objectives tactically.